HandsOnDataViz/book/docs/HandsOnDataViz.md

 available as a PDF document.
 Don’t despair, you can *likely* use Tabula to extract tables and save them as CSV files.

-Tabula is a free tool that runs on Java, and is available for Linux, Mac, and Windows.
+Tabula is a free tool that runs on Java, and is available for Mac, Windows, and Linx computers.
 It runs on your local machine and does not send your data to the cloud, so you can also use it for sensitive documents.

 Note: Keep in mind that PDFs generally come in two flavors, image-based and text-based.
 You know your PDF is text-based if you can use cursor to